 Putting Money in Mutual Funds

 Mutual funds offer many benefits to investors, particularly to beginners who are just mastering investing basics.
-They're pretty easy to understand and allow you to diversify your investments over more companies.
-However, mutual funds also have a few serious drawbacks: they charge fees, which can eat into your profits, and with some funds, they may boost your tax bill, even in a year when you don't sell shares.
+However, mutual funds also have a few serious drawbacks: They charge fees, which can eat into your profits, and with some funds, they may boost your tax bill, even in a year when you don't sell shares.